OneBogdan01/gs-map-editor/README.md

 Ctrl + Click will select a country
 Click will change ownership between the province clicked and the selected country if there is one

+## Blog post
+You can read a blog post on the basics of map rendering [here](https://tycro-games.github.io/posts/Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++/).

 ## References

 The intel [paper](https://www.intel.com/content/dam/develop/external/us/en/documents/optimized-gradient-border-rendering-in-imperator-rome.pdf) describing the shader techniques.